Jeep Grand Cherokee: First generation (ZJ; 1993)

-The original Grand Cherokee was launched in 1992 as a 1993 model year vehicle in the luxury SUV segment.
-The "ZJ" models, manufactured from 1992 until 1998, originally came in three trim levels: base (also known as SE), Laredo, and Limited, subsequent trims were added, including Orvis (MY 95–98) and TSI (MY97–98).
-The base model included features such as full instrumentation, a cloth interior, and a standard five-speed manual transmission, while gaining the moniker "SE" name for the 1994 model year.
+The original Grand Cherokee was launched in 1992 as a 1993 model-year vehicle in the luxury SUV segment.
+The "ZJ" models, manufactured from 1992 until 1998, originally came in three trim levels - base (also known as SE), Laredo, and Limited; subsequent trims were added, including Orvis (MY 95–98) and TSI (MY97–98).
+The base model included features such as full instrumentation, a cloth interior, and a standard five-speed manual transmission, while gaining the "SE" moniker for the 1994 model year.
 Power windows and locks were not standard equipment on the base trim.
 The minimal price tag differential resulted in low consumer demand, and as a result, the low-line model was eventually discontinued.
-Additional standard features included a driver-side airbag and a four-wheel anti-lock braking system (ABS).
+Additional standard features included a driver-side airbag and a four-wheel antilock braking system (ABS).
 The Laredo was the mid-scale model with standard features that included power windows, power door locks, cruise control, and a leather-wrapped steering wheel.
 Exterior features included medium-grey plastic paneling on the lower body and five-spoke alloy wheels.
-The Limited was the premium model, featuring body-color lower body paneling, and gold exterior accents.
-The Limited also boasted standard features such as leather seating, heated mirrors, front power seats, a keyless entry system, woodgrain interior appliqué, lace style alloy wheels, a driver information center with a compass, digitized climate control, an electrochromic rearview mirror, and Jensen brand stereo with multi-band equalizer.
-By 1996 the options list grew to include heated seats.
+The Limited was the premium model, featuring body-color lower body paneling and gold exterior accents.
+The Limited also boasted standard features such as leather seating, heated mirrors, front power seats, a keyless entry system, woodgrain interior appliqué, lace-style alloy wheels, a driver information center with a compass, digitized climate control, an electrochromic rearview mirror, and Jensen brand stereo with a multiband equalizer.
+By 1996, the options list grew to include heated seats.
 Standard was the 4.0 L engine, with the 5.2 L V8 (and 5.9 L in 1998) being optional, as with other models.
-Package groups with various trim levels included: fog lamps, and skid plates, as well as convenience, lighting, luxury, power, security, and trailer towing packages.
+Package groups with various trim levels included fog lamps and skid plates, as well as convenience, lighting, luxury, power, security, and trailer-towing packages.